-Lowe's Companies Inc. (LOW) Upgraded Issued by Wall Street Gurus
+Lowe's Companies Inc. (LOW) upgraded Issued by Wall Street Gurus

-Lowe’s Companies Inc. (NYSE:LOW) went up by 1.08% from its latest closing price compared to the recent 1-year high of $215.22.
-The company’s stock price has collected 0.47% of gains in the last five trading sessions.
+Lowe’s Companies Inc. (NYSE:LOW) went up by 0.34% from its latest closing price compared to the recent 1-year high of $215.22.
+The company’s stock price has collected -1.03% of loss in the last five trading sessions.
 Press Release reported on 06/09/21 that Lowe’s to Present at the Oppenheimer 21st Annual Consumer Growth and E-commerce Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.